Fintech companies are completely changing the way we manage our money.

 PayPal is so popular because it keeps your banking information safe.

-Instead of having to provide your credit card information every time you buy something online, you can connect to your PayPal account.
+Instead of providing your credit card information every time you buy something online, you can connect to your PayPal account.

 PayPal processes these transactions securely.